KevFan/devops2-assignment/README.md

 ## Features
 * Users
   * Create, read and delete tweets
-  * View global timeline of tweets
+  * View global timeline of tweets (sorted by most recent tweet date)
   * View profile and tweets of another user
 * Admin
   * Create, read, update and delete user and tweets
-* Seperate REST API
+* Separate REST API
   * Tweets API
     * Find all, find one by id and find all associated with user id
     * Delete all, delete one by id and delete all associated with user id